Arizona Sports Betting

 bet365 is expected to launch in Arizona sometime in the fall of 2023.
 On August 30, the sportsbook giant announced it had been approved for a license to operate through a partnership with the Ak-Chin Indian Community.

 Arizona Sportsbook Bonuses

 Online sportsbooks typically offer welcome packages as a form of advertising and can help you build a solid bankroll right from the start.
 Arizona sportsbooks offer their own promotions to excite new users.
 Welcome packages that are typically offered include:

-- No deposit bonus: Typically, a no-deposit bonus will be a free bet or site credit and range from $10-$50 depending on the site.
+No deposit bonus: Typically, a no-deposit bonus will be a bonus bet or site credit and range from $10-$50 depending on the site.
 This offer will be waiting for you in your account after successfully registering your account.